zhihangfu/MetricImperial/README.md

 UI may look awkward on platforms other than Mac OS or Windows, for I have not tested on such platforms.
 Let me know if there are any issues, I'd be happy to debug.

+Version 1:
+1. initial version.
+Units include mm, inch, feet&inch.

 Version 2:
 1. added a new line of units: pitch & pixel for assessing screen products.

 Version 3:
 1. now you can use python expressions in Entry Boxes to do basic calculations!!
-2. disabled input into “pixel”
+2. disabled input into “pixel”, for it's driven by resolution, not the other way around
-3. added “clear” button
+3. added “clear” button, which will delete all lingering numbers
 4. fixed bug that “pitch” input cannot be “0"
 5. UI updates